 As a result of this negligence the cancerous kidney remained in his body.
 How did this grave mistake happen?
 The horrific error occurred because the side with the effected kidney was marked improperly in the patient’s medical chart.
 Are you starting to see the importance of obtaining your medical records and having accurate records?

 Mrs. Holliday went to the first hospital again after her husband’s transfer with her power of attorney over her husband under her arm.
 She told CNN that she basically had to get ‘nasty’ and fight with the hospital to finally get the records.
 The second hospital finally gave her husband more pain medication after receiving the second chart.
 Unfortunately, Mr. Holliday passed away two months later at the age of thirty-nine.

 “After he died, Mrs. Holliday, an artist, painted a scene on the back of a jacket depicting her husband in a hospital robe and handcuffs with the words ‘Data Prison’ above him,” according to CNN.

 CNN also discusses the story told by a CEO of a high-tech company, Mr. Viars.

 CNN explains, “Viars says he learned of the importance of looking at your own medical records when his father went for an annual physical last summer and his doctor told him an EKG test the year before indicated he'd had a heart attack.
 He says no one had ever told his father he'd had an abnormal EKG.”

+How could this possibly happen?
+Isn’t a doctor at least supposed to read the report of the test they are conducting?
+Apparently that is too much to ask for.
 Mr. Viars told CNN, “His physician didn't bother to look at the result of his EKG or failed to inform my father of his condition.”